rundeck/docs/docs/learning/howto/using-ansible.md

 ```
 ResourceModelSourceException: Cannot load yaml data coming from Ansible: The incoming YAML document exceeds the limit: 10485760 code points.
 ```

+## Additional Information

+It is possible to use the Welcome Project environment with this [Project File](https://github.com/rundeckpro/welcome-project/raw/main/supplements/ansible.rdproject.jar).

+1. Create a new project called `ansible` (or another name if that one is taken)
+1. Open the Ansible Project and use _Project Settings_ > _Import Archive_ to import the file.
+1. Run the **Install Ansible on Rundeck Server** Job to install Ansible.

+The other jobs have descriptions for what they do and are aligned with this tutorial.

 ## Notes
 It's advisable to segment extensive inventories into smaller groups or files containing approximately 1000 nodes each.
 Consequently, for every 1000 nodes, establish a dedicated source node for the respective group.